 The effect is called “degree inflation” by economists and has caused multiple issues with our relationship to colleges and universities.
 For most millennials, a degree is a necessity even for jobs that did not require them previously.
 But our need for postsecondary education has caused tuition rates to rise.
 For our parents in the 80s, a year of tuition at a public four-year institution averaged a cost of $3,190, and for the 2017-2018 school year, the average tuition has risen to $9,970.
 That’s a whopping 213% tuition increase.

 This means that student loan debt now exceeds auto loan debt, which is sitting at $977 billion.
-For the average millennial graduated, they’ll leave university owing $28,400 – I currently own ~$67,800 and my husband owes ~$90,000.
+For the average millennial graduate, they’ll leave university owing $28,400 – I currently own ~$67,800, and my husband owes ~$90,000.
 Out of those who go to college, 42% of people who attended college took out debt, and 20% of borrowers are behind on their payments.
-Although education was considered for the elite, a sign of status, and optional for our parents; for Millennials, it is necessary, common-place, and more times than not, a requirement.
+Although education was considered for the elite, a sign of status, and optional for our parents, for Millennials, it is necessary, common-place, and more times than not, a requirement.

 As a generation, we have worked hard in school to leave with debt and then enter a job market that is not only different than our parents’ in the degree requirements but also in the amount of competition for them.
 We aren’t lazy.
 We’re just screwed.

 The moment we finish our education, we’re crushed by debt.
 We expect to use our degrees, which means that we settle less for crappy jobs and aim for the jobs our degrees are tailored for, but so are all the other graduates, which make the competition fierce.
 With everyone educated, more employers are valuing experience, which means an entry-level job out of school will already require years of work experience just because we have a harder time being employed.